AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ### echolinkdynamic=
 This option sets whether EchoLink telemetry can be enabled/disabled by users using a [COP](#cop-commands) command.

-* 0 = disallow users to change current Echolink telemetry setting with a COP command
+* 0 = disallow users to change current EchoLink telemetry setting with a COP command
 * 1 = allow users to change the setting with a COP command

 See the [Telemetry Messages](../adv-topics/telemetry.md) page for more information on telemetry.